kr2792/Auth0-SAML/README.md

 Scroll to the botton in the new view and toggle *Display connection as a button*.
 You can also add a descriptive text e.g. "Login with SAML".

 ### Auth0 SP metadata
-Go to the top of the settings page for the SAMl enterpise configuration and press setup.
+Go to the top of the settings page for the SAML enterpise configuration and press setup.

 ![image](https://user-images.githubusercontent.com/18439722/141117620-7ed7cfcd-7c7f-467f-ac33-be06feb058b2.png)